 So after the tedious process of drafting and finalizing your resume, what comes next?
-Of course it’s time to get your application moving by submitting it to your prospective employers.
-However, before sending that application, it is important to make sure that you’re sending it properly and professionally.
+Of course, it’s time to get your job application moving by submitting it to your prospective employers via email.
+However, before sending it off, make sure you’re sending it in a professional manner.

-One of the most common medium of resume submission nowadays is via email.
+One of the most common ways to submit a resume nowadays is via email.
 However, this is also one of the most neglected forms of job application.
-Many applicants are failing to consider the relevance of a good email address and the use of its subject lines.
+Many applicants fail to consider how important a good email address and how you should use its subject lines.

 Here are some tips on how you can ensure that your job application through email submission is okay:

-For one, it is crucial that your email address includes your name.
-Apart from giving your email submission an identity, it will also help in making your application more memorable.
+For one, your email address must include your name.
+Apart from giving your email address an identity, it will also help make your online job application outstanding.
 Further, using other informal names such as “[email protected]” can be considered as spam by your target recipient.

-Take as an example the use of your personal affinities for your email.
-Having your pet’s name for an email address like “firstname.lastname@example.org” would not pull off that easily.
-Your prospective employer might even think of it as a joke (Like, “did a kitty just sent his resume to me?”).
+Take as an example, whenever you use the name of your pet for your email.
+What would you think if you have received an email from a certain “[email protected]”?
+If you yourself would not consider this a professional job application, then what’s your guarantee hiring managers would do the same?
+Likewise, your prospective employer might even think of it as a joke (Like, “did a kitty just sent his resume to me?”).

 Further, using family names ([email protected]) as well as monikers ([email protected] or [email protected]) can be used for establishing connections with family and friends, but definitely not on your job application.